 Why we can help you.

-Our team of Civil lawyers will advise you before or after the Inquest whether it is likely that a claim for compensation can be pursued as a result of your loved one’s death.
+Our team of fatal accident solicitors will advise you before or after the Inquest whether it is likely that a claim for compensation can be pursued as a result of your loved one’s death.
 If you can prove that the death was caused by the negligence of someone else it is likely that compensation will be recovered.
-The Inquest process may provide further evidence to help with a civil claim for compensation under the Fatal Accidents Act and the Law Reform (Miscellaneous Provisions) Act which is why it is helpful to speak to us and our expert Inquest team early on.
+The Inquest process may provide further evidence to help with a civil claim for compensation under the Fatal Accidents Act and the Law Reform (Miscellaneous Provisions) Act which is why it is helpful to speak to us early on.

-Our Fatal Claim solicitors are vastly experienced in these sensitive claims.
-Guy Pomphrey, for example, worked extensively on another high profile Fatal Claim stemming from the death of Mrs Frances Cappuccini at Pembury Hospital in 2012.
-This case involved an Inquest, criminal investigation and trial for both gross negligence manslaughter (against Mrs Cappuccini’s treating doctors) and corporate manslaughter (against the Hospital Trust) as well as a successful civil Fatal claim for compensation.
+Our fatal accident solicitors are vastly experienced in these sensitive claims.
+Guy Pomphrey, for example, worked extensively on another high profile fatal injury claim stemming from the death of Mrs Frances Cappuccini at Pembury Hospital in 2012.
+This case involved an Inquest, criminal investigation and trial for both gross negligence manslaughter (against Mrs Cappuccini’s treating doctors) and corporate manslaughter (against the Hospital Trust) as well as a successful civil claim for a fatal accident.
 Guy’s blogs on this case can be accessed here.

 Our team of lawyers have a track record of securing the maximum level of compensation for families and dependents stemming from a loved one’s death.